cyn1x/outhouse.nvim/README.md

 end)
 ```

-The example above assumes that the project root directory contains an `.init.lua` file with global variables denoting the path of their corresponding build scripts.
+The example above assumes that the project root directory where `nvim` started in contains an `.init.lua` file with global variables denoting the path of their corresponding build scripts.
 If the global variables do not exist, the program will prompt for a file path.

 ## Contributing